c-ware/m4stack/README.md

-# m4queue
+# m4stack
-An implementation of a queue with m4.
+An implementation of a stack with m4.